Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 The University will adopt the following process to identify any posts filled by staff on an hourly-paid contract where the CJRS could apply:

-Heads of Departments, advised and supported by HR Business Partners, have identified those hourly-paid staff who were working at the University in the month ending 29 February 2020 and were included in the University's payroll return to Her Majesty's Revenue & Customs (HMRC) on 19 March 2020.
-This means that staff must have started in the University on or before 25 February 2020.
+Heads of Departments, advised and supported by HR Business Partners, have identified those hourly-paid staff who were working at the University in the month ending 31 October 2020 and were included in the University's payroll return to Her Majesty's Revenue & Customs (HMRC).
 In order to be considered for furlough, hourly-paid staff must also be undertaking no other work in the University during their period of being on furlough.

-Heads of Departments and HR Business Partners have identified if there are any hourly-paid staff in each department for whom there would have been an ongoing requirement / obligation to work through the furlough period (or would have been were it not for coronavirus) and who meet the requirements of the CJRS.
-This assessment process was completed on 30 April 2020.
+Heads of Departments and HR Business Partners have identified if there are any hourly-paid staff in each department for whom there would have been an ongoing requirement / obligation to work through the furlough period identified (or would have been were it not for coronavirus) and who meet the requirements of the CJRS.

 Those identified will then be considered for furlough following a similar process as that for staff on substantive contracts (as above) and informed by an emailed variation statement where confirmed as furloughed.